fazlearefin/kali-ctf-machine-setup/README.md

 This repo contains Ansible playbooks to install extra tools on top of Kali Linux for CTF activities.

+These tools are useful when playing CTF in platforms such as [Hack The Box](https://www.hackthebox.com/), [TryHackMe](https://tryhackme.com/), etc.

 ## Howto?

 01. Install git and ansible